 FIG. 5.
 Comparison of signals obtained from 20-bunch trains with spacing 14, 16, 20, 24 and 28 ns.
-The increase in signal for the 16-ns spacing relative to the 14-ns spacing shows that long-term cloud electron trapping can be enhanced by an unfortunate choice of bunch spacing.
+The increase in signal for the 16-ns spacing relative to the 14-ns spacing shows that the beam-induced multipacting enhances longterm cloud electron trapping.